francescovolpe/offsecnotes/Web vulnerabilities/Access control vulnerabilities.md

   - `https://insecure-website.com/login/home.jsp?role=1`

 ### Broken access control resulting from platform misconfiguration
-- Some application frameworks support various non-standard HTTP headers to override the URL in the original request, such as `X-Original-URL` and `X-Rewrite-URL`
 - Try another HTTP method
+- Some application frameworks support various non-standard HTTP headers to <ins>override the URL in the original</ins> request, such as `X-Original-URL` and `X-Rewrite-URL`
+  - Get / (you can receive a response because you can do the request) but the server will reply with the URL in the X-Original-URL / X-Rewrite-URL
-- There are many other headers.
+- There are many other headers that can be set to localhost.
 Search on [hacktricks](https://book.hacktricks.xyz/network-services-pentesting/pentesting-web/403-and-401-bypasses)

 ### Broken access control resulting from URL-matching discrepancies
 - /ADMIN/DELETEUSER instead /admin/deleteUser